How to get travel insurance for free with your credit card

-How does the travel insurance that comes free with some premium credit cards stack up against the standalone policies?
+Does the travel insurance that comes with some premium credit cards stack up against standalone policies?

 A free ride?

 Credit card companies love to spruik the "free" bonuses that come with their cards, especially those cards named after precious metals and jewels: gold, platinum, diamond.
 Some of these premium cards come with complimentary travel insurance, provided you meet certain criteria.

 While this certainly takes the hassle out of organising insurance for every trip you take, is it worth it?
 How does this "free" insurance stack up against standalone travel insurance?